Table of Contents

 TB is often a lung infection, but it can affect almost any organ of the body.
 Mycobacterium tuberculosis, the bacterium that causes TB, can spread when a person with active TB disease coughs, sneezes or spits.
 Tiny droplets of fluid from the lungs are carried in the air and can be inhaled by someone nearby.

 In healthy people, the immune system can usually prevent the bacteria from causing symptoms of TB (active disease).
 In people living with HIV, the bacteria may get out of control, resulting in active TB disease with symptoms.
 TB and HIV make each other worse.
-TB is the leading cause of death in people living with HIV in Africa, and a leading cause of death elsewhere.
 For more information on TB, please see our fact sheet on Tuberculosis.

 - Lymphocytic interstitial pneumonitis (LIP)